albill/albill.github.com/_posts/2006-01-13-update-on-operation-papertrail.markdown

 ---
+author: admin
+date: '2006-01-13 23:58:34'
 layout: post
+slug: update-on-operation-papertrail
+status: publish
 title: Update on Operation Papertrail
-published: true
-meta: {}

-tags:
+wordpress_id: '665'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 R and I are at a hotel in Denver.
 Let me tell you, Denver is not a place I  plan to visit again.
 It is easy to get around as the streets are in a grid but  it is all brown and pretty ugly.
 I wouldn't want to live here.